-During the Financial Year 2022, the Company conducted fully virtual EGM and AGM using remote participation and voting facilities provided by Tricor Investor & Issuing House Services Sdn Bhd.
-All the Board members attended the EGM and AGM, and the Board responded to the pre-meeting and live questions from the shareholders.
-The minutes of the meetings were uploaded to the Company's website at www.lbalum.com within 30 business days from the date of the meetings.
+During the Financial Year 2023, the Company conducted fully virtual 2022 AGM using remote participation and voting facilities provided by Tricor Investor & Issuing House Services Sdn Bhd.
+All the Board members attended the 2022 AGM, and the Board responded to the pre-meeting and live questions from the shareholders.
+The minutes of the meeting was uploaded and available for viewing on the Company's website at www.lbalum.com within 30 business days from the date of the meeting.